 Protocol for diarrheal and vomiting incidence: The Ohio Food Code now requires that food establishments have and follow specific protocols for diarrheal and vomiting incidences that may occur in their facility.
 The following are the guidance documents and required procedures that facilities must follow.
 These documents were prepared by the Ohio Department of Health and the Ohio Department of Agriculture for use by licensed facilities.
 See the links below for more information

 Employee Health Reporting Requirements: Due to the higher incidence of foodborne illness outbreaks in recent years, the Food Code also now requires that food employees understand that they are required reporters if they are ill with diarrhea, vomiting, sore throat with fever, and jaundice be verifiable.
 With that in mind, the Putnam County Health Department has developed the following form for use by licensed facilities as a way for them to be in compliance with this new requirement.
 Please note that if you already have some type of form or documentation that is similar and meets the requirements, you can still use that form, this is just provided as a courtesy.
 Please see below for more information:

 Level 2 Certification for Food Safety

 Food Service Operations or Retail Food Establishments that are designated as a Level III or Level IV are required to have at least one person obtain a Level 2 Food Protection certification.
 The facility must have at least one employee that has supervisory and management responsibility and authority to direct and control food preparation and service become certified.
 However, any person can take the course and become certified upon successful completion.
-The Putnam County Health Department (PCHD) is an Ohio Department of Health (ODH) approved provider of the necessary training to obtain Level 2 Food Protection certification.

 Additional forms for food service or retail food establishments: